Built Heritage

 (Baby family cottage.
 Photo image courtesy of the City of Toronto Archives)

-Upon acquiring the land at auction in 1820, James Baby built a small cottage on the 1500-acre property sandwiched between the small hamlets of Lambton Mills and Kings Mill.
-The cottage was unremarkable (pictured above in 1885, long after Baby’s death) but Baby used the property as a country estate with a significant apple orchard.
+Upon acquiring the land in 1820, James Baby fished and planted an apple orchard on his 114-acre property sandwiched between the small hamlets of Lambton Mills and Kings Mill.
+The cottage later built by his son James or his grandsons was unremarkable (pictured above in 1885, long after Baby’s death).
 The cottage’s precise location is not known but maps from the time show the estate near the southeast corner of the roundabout at Humbercrest Blvd. and Baby Point Rd.

 20th Century Development